Ivan Ivanov (footballer, born 1988): Basel

 In August 2013, Ivanov signed a three-year contract, with an option for an additional year, with Swiss side Basel.
 He joined Basel's first team for their 2013–14 season under head coach Murat Yakin.
-Ivanov played his domestic league debut for the club in the home game in the St. Jakob-Park on 11 August as Basel were defeated 1–2 by Zürich.
+Ivanov played his domestic league debut for the club in the home game in the St. Jakob-Park on 11 August as Basel were defeated 2–1 by Zürich.
 He scored his first goal for the club with a header in an away cup match against local amateur club Old Boys, with an assist coming from Matías Delgado.
-On 11 December 2013, in the Champions League group stage away match Ivanov was shown the red card and dismissed during Basel's 0–2 feat by Schalke 04.
+On 11 December 2013, in the Champions League group stage away match Ivanov was shown the red card and dismissed during Basel's 2–0 defeat by Schalke 04.

 On 14 January 2014, Ivanov suffered a knee injury in a friendly match against Eintracht Braunschweig, causing him to miss the rest of the 2013–14 season.
 At the end of the season, the team won the 2013–14 Swiss Super League championship.

-To the start of the 2014/15 season he was still not able to play football due to the injury reoccurring and on 16 September the club announced that Ivanov had to undergo a second suggery (anterior cruciate ligament reconstruction) but the operation had been successful.
+To the start of the 2014–15 season he was still not able to play football due to the injury reoccurring and on 16 September the club announced that Ivanov had to undergo a second surgery (anterior cruciate ligament reconstruction) but the operation had been successful.

 Ivanov had expected to recover for the start of the Euro 2016 qualifiers, receiving a call-up for the match against Azerbaijan, but was eventually deemed not fully fit.

-He was still convalescent at the start of the 2015/16 season.
+He was still convalescent at the start of the 2015–16 season.
 In December 2015 Ivanov's contract with Basel was terminated in mutual consent, in order to be able to cope with his injury at his own pace.

 During his time with the club Ivanov played a total of 20 games for Basel scoring one goal.
 11 of these games were in the Swiss Super League, one in the Swiss Cup, six in the Champions League and two were friendly games.
 He scored his goal in the above-mentioned cup game.

 Lokomotiv Plovdiv

-After having trials at New York City FC, Ivanov was not able to sign because he was still recovering from a 2-year long injury (torn ligaments).
+After having trials at New York City FC, Ivanov was not able to sign because he was still recovering from a two-year long injury (torn ligaments).
 Instead he chose to return to his home country and signed a one-and-a-half-year contract with a former team of his, PFC Lokomotiv Plovdiv.
-He appeared in 9 matches for Lokomotiv during the second half of the season.
+He appeared in nine matches for Lokomotiv during the second half of the season.